odytrice/Operation/ReadMe.md

 	dependedOp.Throw(e => "Simpler Error Message: " + e);
 });
 ```
-The `Throw()` method also serves to unwrap the Operation object into its constituent
+The `Throw()` method also serves to unwrap the `Operation` object into its constituent
-result.
-If the operation failed an Exception is thrown instead.
+result and throws an Exception if the operation failed.

 ```csharp
 var operation = Operation.Create(() => {